 This kind of finish makes a feature of your edging.
-I often pick the yarn color that I used for my background, but you could use a contrasting color for a striking effect.
+I often pick the yarn colour that I used for my background, but you could use a contrasting colour for a striking effect.

 Cut around the project so you have a 3cm (1⅛in) border of fabric all around.
 Flip the project so the side NOT on display is facing.
 Fold the edges of the fabric over once by 1.5cm (about ⅝in), then again to double hem.
 Pin in place.